tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Blackened Bones

+When you cast a spell using this staff that deals negative energy damage or that targets an undead creature, and your attack roll equals the escalation die, you score a critical hit against that target, even if the attack roll would normally miss.

+**Quirk:** Hears the whispers of the restless dead.
+Probably best that they can’t (often) understand them.

+---

 #### Crystalline Staff

 A staff made of a single crystal.
 When you make your second attack each battle using this staff, deal +4d6 damage of a random type (determined on the table below) to one of the targets of that spell (epic: +4d10 damage).